AndersBreg/MagMC/readme.md

 # MagMC

 Presenting MagMC, the simulation tool for performing Markov Chain Monte Carlo simulations on lihium orthophosphates.
+This repo has been copied over from an earlier Gitlab repository at https://gitlab.gbar.dtu.dk/s134272/MagMC

 Run the program with the following command: